 There is a lot you probably already know about mosquitoes.
 You know that they bite.
 You know that mosquito bites can become puffy, itchy, irritating wounds.
 You know that there is a risk that mosquitoes can transmit diseases, but that most mosquito bites won't result in flu-like symptoms or severe illness.
 But the risk is always there.
 There are, however, many things that you might know about mosquitoes that aren't actually true.
 This is particularly the case when it comes to mosquito protection.
 That's why we've put together this "ultimate' guide to mosquito protection.
-This guide, while short, offers some valuable insights into how you can strongly mitigate the threat Baltimore mosquitoes present to you and your family.
+This guide, while short, offers some valuable insights into how you can strongly mitigate the threat mosquitoes in Baltimore, MD present to you and your family.

 Why Mosquitoes Bite You

 You may know that only female mosquitoes bite you, but are you aware that females don't feed on your blood specifically for food?
 Female mosquitoes feed on nectar and plant sap, just like male mosquitoes do.
 They take a blood meal for the purpose of getting what they need for reproduction.
 Here are a few reasons why this is important to understand.

 - You're not going to deter mosquitoes with a little smoke from a campfire or a bad-smelling torch or candle.
 The females are motivated to bite you.
 It is a matter of life and death for their species.
 They will navigate around stinky smoke to get to you and bite you.